DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/editing-state.md

 Field | Type | Description
 ------|------|------------
 added? | [AppointmentModel](./scheduler.md#appointmentmodel) | An appointment to be created.
-changed? | { [key: number &#124; string]: object } | An object that stores changes made to existing data.
-Specifies changes made to a appointment.
-The item's key specifies the associated appointment's ID. deleted? | number &#124; string | ID representing appointment to be deleted.
+changed? | { [key: number &#124; string]: object } | Changes made to an appointment.
+The item's key specifies the associated appointment's ID. deleted? | number &#124; string | The identifier of an appointment to be deleted.